MicrosoftDocs/msix-docs/msix-src/psf/psf-launch-apps-with-parameters.md

 The Package Support Framework uses a config.json file to configure the behavior of an application.

 ## Proceedure
-To configure the application execution to receive paramter values passed into it during application launch, the following steps must be completed.
+To configure the application execution to receive parameter values passed into it during application launch, the following steps must be completed.

 1. Download the Package Support Framework
 1. Configure the Package Support Framework (config.json)
-1. Inject the Package Support Framework files to the Application package
+1. Inject the Package Support Framework files into the Application package
-1. Update the application's manifest
+1. Update the application's manifest file
 1. Re-package the application

 ## Download the Package Support Framework